How a page works in Notion: Standard Pages VS Database Pages

 Another feature that sets database pages apart is their ability to show different views.
 Besides the standard database layout, you can also display data in a Trello-like board, a gallery, a list, and more.

-Earlier, we discussed why it's important for the first page to be a standard page instead of a database page.
-This type of page can serve as a home for various content, and we can display data through views.
+Earlier, we talked about why the first page should be a standard page, not a database page.
+A standard page can be a home for all sorts of content, and we can show data through views.

-Using a standard page allows for better organization and reduces confusion.
-Plus, we can easily add or modify blocks on this page without affecting any linked pages.
-Once we set up the starting page, we can create a list of databases for different types of data, along with views to showcase that data on other pages.
+Using a standard page helps keep things organized and cuts down on confusion.
+Plus, it's easy to add or change blocks on this page without messing up any linked pages.
+Once we've got the starting page set up, we can list databases for different data types and use views to show that data on other pages.

 ABOUT THE AUTHOR